Lukejkw/OpenExchangeRatesSharp/ReadMe.md

 ## Contributers

-To run the tests you will need to add an App.config file to the root of the integration test project
+To run the tests you will need to add an App.config file to the root of the integration test project and then include it.

+### NOTE Please make sure that this file is excluded when you put in a PR or the CI build will fail

 ### Example